awslabs/sockeye/docs/setup.md

 Developers will be better served by pointing `$PYTHONPATH` to the root of the git-cloned source.

-### → on AWS and Azure ...
+### → in an Anaconda environment ...

-[AWS DeepLearning AMI](https://aws.amazon.com/amazon-ai/amis/) users only need to run the following line to install sockeye (on an instance without a GPU):
+In an Anaconda environment such as the one provided by the [AWS DeepLearning AMI](https://aws.amazon.com/amazon-ai/amis/) or Azure when using the [Data Science Virtual Machine](http://aka.ms/dsvm/discover) image, users only need to run the following line to install sockeye (on an instance without a GPU):

 ```bash
 > conda create -n sockeye python=3.6